sffc/socketio-file-upload/README.md

 #### saved

 A file has been saved.
 It is recommended that you check `event.file.success` to tell whether or not the file was saved without errors.

+In this event, you can safely move the saved file to a new location.

 ##### Event Properties